cambridge-ceu/csd3/R/DescTools.md

 It is possible to get around by recompile R under gcc/9 but we opt for gcc/11 which does not need specification of C++17 from ~/R./Makevars.

-Unfortunately, the package compiled could not be loaded into R build under gcc/6.
+Unfortunately, the package compiled could not be loaded into R build under gcc/6 and we resort to module `ceuadmin/R/4.3.3-gcc11` instead.